Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Direct Collection

-Option available for establishments registered as volta participants, subject to an agreement with SDR Portugal.
+Option available for establishments registered as volta participating establishments, subject to an agreement with SDR Portugal.
+Registration must be completed through the SDR Portugal portal.

 Return of containers